The Future of Work – 5 Winners in work

 Of course, there is a more doom mongering, dystopian version where as a result of raw material shortages and climate changes we are back to scaping a more local subsistence existence, but let’s park that for another day!

 This concludes Rokker’s Head of People Practice, Jim Marshall’s ‘The Future of Work’ series.
-We have gained a great insight into the trends and the winners of the future of all things work.
+We hope you have gained a great insight into the trends and the winners of the future of all things work.

 Enjoyed the read?
 We recommend Jim’s last series on the ‘EVP’ for you to read next!
 Read Here